DeryaOkulda2012/MechaCar_Statistical_Analysis/README.md

 What is the null hypothesis or alternative hypothesis?

+- In statistical hypothesis testing, the null hypothesis of a test always predicts no effect or no relationship between variables, while the alternative hypothesis states your research prediction of an effect or relationship.
 - Null Hypothesis: MechaCar produces equal or more emissions than its competitors.
-To reject the Null Hypotheis to prove MechCar outperforms the competition, we need to collect fuel efficiency data for MechaCar and their competitors for the same type of cars.
-Null Hypothesis is that all of the cars in the same class have the same fuel efficiencies.
+To reject the Null Hypothesis to prove MechCar outperforms the competition, we need to collect fuel efficiency data for MechaCar and their competitors for the same type of cars.
+Null Hypothesis is that all of the cars in the same class have the same fuel efficiency.
 - Alternative Hypothesis: MechaCar produces less emissions than its competitors.
-The Alternative Hypothesis is that they are not all the same.

 What statistical test would you use to test the hypothesis?
 And why?

-- T Tests can be run between MechaCar and individual competitors to show direct comparison
+- T-tests can be run between MechaCar and individual competitors to show direct comparison
 - ANOVA can be run between MechaCar and multiple competitors to show overall comparison

 What data is needed to run the statistical test?